-The Talmudic Village of Katsrin
+The Talmudic Village of Katzrin

-As you tour the reconstructed Talmudic village of Katsrin in the Golan Heights, suddenly it dawns on you: you are walking the lanes of a real village mentioned in the Talmud, which has come alive again in its actual ancient location.
+As you tour the reconstructed Talmudic village of Katzrin in the Golan Heights, suddenly it dawns on you: you are walking the lanes of a real village mentioned in the Talmud, which has come alive again in its actual ancient location.

-The reconstructed village is across the street from the modern city of Katzrin, which has an archaeological museum to complement your experience, and can also be a good place for a break before or after your visit.
+The reconstructed village is across the street from the modern city of Katzrin, which has an archaeological museum to complement your experience and can also be a good place for a break before or after your visit.